Identify the measured number(s), if any, in each of the following... | Channels for Pearson+

 Textbook Question

-Identify the measured number(s), if any, in each of the following pairs of numbers:b.
-1 table and 4 chairs
+Identify the measured number(s), if any, in each of the following pairs of numbers:a.
+3 hamburgers and 6 oz of hamburger

 Verified step by step guidance